-Chocolate chip cookies are among the most popular of American baked goods and a simple search on Google will turn up nearly 2.5 million results.
+Chocolate chip cookies are among the most popular American baked goods and a simple search on Google will turn up nearly 2.5 million results.
 The key to making great cookies, no matter which of those results you go with, is attention to detail and execution.
 However, in Accounts Payable automation, as in basic baking, it helps to follow a tried and true recipe.
-Inferior ingredients equals inferior results.
-Shortcuts end up being long cuts, so paying heed to the wisdom of others who have gone before you tends to be a more savvy way to go about things.
+Inferior ingredients equal inferior results.
+Shortcuts end up being long cuts, so paying heed to the wisdom of others who have gone before you tend to be a more savvy way to go about things.

 Therefore, before you begin your automation initiative for adopting virtual payments, take a moment and a gander at the short list before you of items you need to do to ensure you get a good return for your efforts.

 Here’s the recipe for a winning automated virtual payment program implementation: